GeorgeLuImmortal/RDL-Rationales-centric-Double-robustness-Learning/README.md

 2. Random sampling a certain number (25 in our experiments) of positives and negatives storing in AL_results/AL_step0_IMDb_trainer_{seed}_ {num_instances_each_class}/keys.txt

+3. Please run scripts with step0 first, then go to __IMDb_AL_example_selection_step1.ipynb__ to extract another 50 examples from the unlabelled pool according to uncertainty sampling.
+Then can run scripts with step1.

 ### Generate static semi-factual augmented examples by replacing non-rationales

 See _static_semi_factual_generation.ipynb_